 Here’s an example of a winter contest organized by Macdonald Aviemore Resort.
 One lucky person drawn from among all registered participants won a 2-night stay for two with breakfast and dinner and unlimited access to the leisure center.
 It was a fantastic giveaway that increased brand awareness and successfully grew the hotel’s database.

 3. Run a winter photo contest to collect user-generated content

 Next, let’s think beyond leads and email lists.
 Once you are in touch with your customer base, you can start collecting user-generated content.

-UGC has been a very popular trend this year, in winter marketing and beyond.
-When you ask your followers for content, you can recycle their comments and photos in your own marketing strategy.
+UGC has been a very popular trend in winter marketing and beyond.
+When you ask your followers for content, you can reuse their comments, videos, and photos in your own marketing strategy.
 So as well as saving time and resources, you’ll demonstrate that you care about your customers’ contributions.

-Here’s an adorable example from HOTMAX, a brand which makes environmentally-friendly fuel.
-They wanted to run a winter marketing promotion which would get their customers’ attention during peak sales season.
+Here’s an adorable example from HOTMAX, a brand that makes environmentally-friendly fuel.
+They wanted to run a winter marketing promotion that would get their customers’ attention during peak sales season.

 Many pet owners worry about keeping their pets warm in winter – so HOTMAX decided to help them out, by giving away a cozy dog bed every week of the promotion.
 To take part, people shared photos of their pets snuggling up at home.

 All the pictures appeared in a public gallery, where people could pick their favorite, share, and even vote.
 And to complete the campaign, the photo with the most votes won 20 bags of HOTMAX fuel briquettes.